 - Giving food aid to starving women and children

-- Providing child care for first responders and other essential workers in California
+- Providing PPE for first responders in South America

 CharityWatch has not rated GlobalGiving, but the organization is BBB-accredited.
 It also has a 4-star, 98-point rating from Charity Navigator, which names it as one of the top organizations providing COVID-19 aid across a wide range of programs.